MOHAWK RIVER TRAIL:

 Last Updated: August 1, 2015

 Difficulty: Easy.
 Flat paved trail.
-Sidewalk from the Canalway Trail to Fort Stanwix.
+Sidewalk from the Erie Canalway Trail to Fort Stanwix.

-To Start from Fort Stanwix NM; From the junction of Routes 26, 49 & 365 follow Route 49 north to Rome to the junction of Routes 46 & 49.
-Continue on Route 49 taking your first right on S James St. Turn left on W Dominick St where you'll find parking.
+To start from Fort Stanwix NM; Continue straight along Erie Blvd and take your first right on S James St. Turn left on W Dominick St where you'll find parking.
 A wide brick crosswalk will bring you over to the Visitor Center.

-The Mohawk River Trail begins from the Canalway Trail along the Erie Canal and heads north past Fort Stanwix NM before traveling alongside the Mohawk River up to Hazelton Wright Park.
+The Mohawk River Trail begins from Bellamy Harbor Park, next to the Erie Canal, where you may also access the Erie Canalway Trail; Utica-Syracuse .
+It then travels north through Rome, past Fort Stanwix NM , before traveling alongside the Mohawk River and up to Hazelton Wright Park.
 For more information visit; MOHAWK RIVER TRAIL .

 Note; Just before the sidewalk a paved trail on your left brings you to the fort's entrance where you can explore it (on foot/bike rack).